Light7734/geodesuka/README.md

 - context.h now only supports the following queue types.
 TRANSFER, COMPUTE, GRAPHICS_AND_COMPUTE, and PRESENT.
 This is to allow custom post processing shaders to be executed along side standard rendering operations.

+- texture.h is now image.h.
+This change has come because a texture linguistically describes the texture of a surface, while an image is just a set of data with a format, which is more appropriate for the previously aliased texture.h.

 # To Do List:

 - math.h will be re worked to include fields.